 What is osteoarthritis

-Symptoms & Restrictions
+Osteoarthritis Symptoms & Restrictions

 The most common symptoms are pain and stiffness of the joints, but other symptoms also occur.
-Symptoms vary per person and per joint, and can even vary from day to day.13 In the case of knee osteoarthritis (OA), over time, the other knee also becomes affected.14 Generally symptoms progress as the condition does.
+Symptoms vary per person and per joint, and can even vary from day to day.13 In the case of knee osteoarthritis, over time, the other knee also becomes affected.14 Generally symptoms progress as the condition does.

-Pain is one of the main symptoms of OA, and as your condition becomes more severe, you may feel pain more often.5 Continuous pain can have a severe effect on your daily life.
+Pain is one of the main symptoms of osteoarthritis, and as your condition becomes more severe, you may feel pain more often.5 Continuous pain can have a severe effect on your daily life.
 During and after movement, affected joints can be painful.
 Generally the pain worsens as the day progresses.
-Additionally, OA joints can feel painful even at rest or at night, and may become warm, swollen or red.
+Additionally, osteoarthritis joints can feel painful even at rest or at night, and may become warm, swollen or red.
 Patients experience pain differently and they should share how they are feeling with their doctor so an action plan can be determined.

 Joints may become stiff, especially after a period of rest.
 As with pain, you can have good days and bad days and the degree of stiffness can vary.
 Stiffness limits mobility: after resting or sitting for a while it may be difficult to get up out of a chair or to climb stairs.
 But once joints are in movement, the stiffness may gradually diminish.5